5 Best Frank Lloyd Wright Coffee Table Books (2026)

 Year 2025 (Revised Ed.)

-Robert McCarter—practicing architect and Professor of Architecture at Washington University—analyzes Wright's work chronologically, exploring each building's spatial experience, material character, and relationship to landscape.
-The 2025 revised edition features archival drawings, specially commissioned photographs, redrawn plans, and a complete list of Wright's buildings compiled by the Frank Lloyd Wright Archives.
+The 2025 revised edition includes archival drawings, specially commissioned photographs, and redrawn plans.
+The complete list of Wright's buildings compiled by the Frank Lloyd Wright Archives makes this a genuine reference work.

 2. Frank Lloyd Wright (TASCHEN 45th Edition)